Tax Management India. Com

 8. Auction for Sale (re-issue) of (i) ‘6.64% GS 2027’ and (ii) ‘7.34% GS 2064’

-Summary: The Government of India has announced the re-issue of two government securities: 6.64% GS 2027 for Rs.
-7,000 crore and 7.34% GS 2064 for Rs.
-15,000 crore through a price-based auction.
-The Reserve Bank of India will conduct the auctions on January 10, 2025, with an option to retain an additional Rs.
+Summary: The Government of India has announced the re-issue sale of two government securities: "6.64% GS 2027" for Rs.
+7,000 crore and "7.34% GS 2064" for Rs.
+15,000 crore through a price-based auction using the multiple price method.
+The Reserve Bank of India will conduct the auctions on January 10, 2025, with an option for the government to retain an additional Rs.
 2,000 crore for each security.
-Up to 5% of the sale will be allocated to eligible individuals and institutions under the Non-Competitive Bidding Facility.
-Bids must be submitted electronically via the RBI's E-Kuber system, with results announced on the same day and payments due by January 13, 2025.
+Up to 5% of the sale amount will be allocated to eligible individuals and institutions under a non-competitive bidding scheme.
+Results will be announced the same day, with payment due by January 13, 2025.

 9. FIU-IND and IRDAI sign MoU for enhanced coordination and information exchange

-Summary: The Financial Intelligence Unit-India (FIU-IND) and the Insurance Regulatory and Development Authority of India (IRDAI) have signed a Memorandum of Understanding (MoU) to enhance coordination and information exchange in implementing the Prevention of Money Laundering Act.
-The agreement includes appointing nodal officers, sharing intelligence, setting reporting procedures, conducting training, upgrading AML/CFT skills, assessing risks, identifying red flags for suspicious transactions, and monitoring compliance.
-The two entities will also meet quarterly to discuss trends in AML/CFT crimes and compliance with international standards.
+Summary: The Financial Intelligence Unit-India (FIU-IND) and the Insurance Regulatory and Development Authority of India (IRDAI) have signed a Memorandum of Understanding (MoU) to enhance coordination and information exchange regarding the Prevention of Money Laundering Act.
+The agreement includes appointing nodal officers, sharing intelligence, establishing reporting procedures, conducting training, and upgrading AML/CFT skills.
+It also involves assessing risks in the insurance sector, identifying red flag indicators, and ensuring compliance with relevant standards.
+Quarterly meetings will be held to discuss trends and compliance issues in anti-money laundering and combating financing of terrorism efforts.

 Notifications